 Where to Stay in Colorado Springs

-This four-star hotel is in a convenient location for walking to a variety of restaurants, bars, and breweries in downtown Colorado Springs.
-It’s also about a 20-25 minute drive from the Pikes Peak Cog Railway station in Manitou Springs, 15 minutes from Garden of the Gods, and five minutes from the U.S. Olympic Training Center.
+Additionally, this hotel is only a short drive from the area’s top attractions.
+It’s about a 20-25 minute drive from the Pikes Peak Cog Railway station in Manitou Springs, 15 minutes from Garden of the Gods, and five minutes from the U.S. Olympic Training Center.

 The Mining Exchange is located at 8 South Nevada Avenue and offers valet parking.